-Brain (or cerebral) aneurysms form in weak areas of arteries that provide blood to the brain.
-Bulging and ballooning out from the vessel wall, brain aneurysms often appear as small sacs filled with blood.
-More often than not, brain aneurysms do not rupture and cause bleeding into the brain (subarachnoid hemorrhage).
+Brain aneurysms (or cerebral aneurysms) form in weak areas of arteries that provide blood to the brain, often bulging or ballooning out from blood vessel walls.
+Brain aneurysms do not typically rupture and cause bleeding into the brain (subarachnoid hemorrhage).
 However, if they do, the bleeding that results may lead to serious health problems or even death, without immediate medical attention or proper brain aneurysm treatment.

 As a service of our stroke program and in working in unison with other NorthShore specialists, the Acute Stroke Team is uniquely skilled at recognizing and treating brain aneurysms to prevent stroke and other serious medical conditions.
 Our 24/7 Acute Stroke Team provides immediate acute stroke care and brain aneurysm treatment.
 And, as Certified Primary Stroke Centers, each of our hospitals meets the stringent requirements of the Joint Commission.

 Diagnosis and Treatment

 Close collaboration and our state-of-the-art diagnostic capabilities allow our fellowship-trained vascular and endovascular specialists to efficiently evaluate patients with brain aneurysms to quickly determine the best course of treatment.
 The NorthShore Neurological Institute’s brain experts work with NorthShore’s neuroradiologists to use sophisticated diagnostic tools, including magnetic resonance imaging (MRI), with specialized rapid sequences to accurately diagnose bleeding in the brain and its likely cause.

 With the advanced minimally invasive technique, our endovascular specialists guide special coils up through a catheter inserted via a small incision near the groin into the ruptured artery to disrupt the blood flow.
-Blood begins clotting around the coils, which then prevents further bleeding.
+Coils fill the aneurysm, which then prevents further bleeding.
 Our skilled experts have broad experience with this technique, which requires specialized training not found in every hospital.

 For More Information